PhD opportunities for non-clinicians and students

 - Masters preferable, but not essential

-Students will meet with their supervisors on a weekly basis to discuss solutions to possible difficulties, to get support and mentorship.
+During the programme, you will meet with your supervisors on a weekly basis to discuss solutions to possible difficulties, as well as receiving support and mentorship.

-During this year students will finalise their research and commence the writing up of your thesis, ready for submission.
+In year 4 you will finalise your research and commence the writing of your thesis, ready for submission.

 The programme provides opportunities in experimental medicine, development and evaluation of novel MRI techniques, imaging biomarker development and stratified medicine in cardiovascular medicine.